-- Darkening of nipples and areolas (the skin around your nipples), due to hormones that affect pigmentation of the skin
+- Darkening of nipples and areolas (the skin around your nipples) due to hormones that affect the pigmentation of the skin

-- Darkened veins along your breasts (due to increased blood supply to your breasts)
+- Darkened veins along with your breasts (due to the increased blood supply to your breasts)

 - Your breasts may start leaking a yellowish, thick substance known as colostrum

-- Nipples stick out more; the areolas and nipples will grow larger
+- Nipples stick out more, and the areolas and nipples will grow larger

 How can I handle pregnancy and breast changes?

-Here are some helpful suggestions you can do to make some of these changes more comfortable and easier to manage.
+Here are some helpful suggestions you can follow to make some of these changes more comfortable and easier to manage.

-Growth and enlargement: For some women this may be something to look forward to, as you are excited about your breasts getting bigger.
-For women with large breasts there may be less enthusiasm.
-Buying a good supportive bra can help.
-If your breast size increases greatly, you may want to sleep in a cotton supportive sports bra at night.
+Growth and enlargement: Buying a good supportive bra can help you feel more comfortable as your breasts grow.
+If your breast size increases greatly, you may want to sleep in a cotton sports bra at night.

 What to look for in a bra: